Regularized universal topological markers for Dirac systems

 The rest of the paper is organized as follows.
-In Sec. \ref{sec:level2}, we review the definition of the wrapping number for topological insulators and superconductors described by the Dirac model, and then present our regularized universal topological local markers.
-In Sec. \ref{sec:level3}, we demonstrate the connection between the new formula and the Bott index formula in 2D.
-In Sec. \ref{sec:level4}, we provide numerical results by applying the new formula to lattice systems so as to consider the influence of disorder and study the fluctuations of these local markers.
+In Sec. \ref{sec:level2}, we review the definition of the wrapping number for topological insulators and superconductors described by the Dirac model, and then present our regularized universal topological markers.
+In Sec. \ref{sec:level3}, we demonstrate the connection between the our formula and the Bott index formula in 2D.
+In Sec. \ref{sec:level4}, we provide numerical results by applying our formula to lattice systems so as to consider the influence of disorder and study the fluctuations of these markers.
 Finally, we present our conclusions in Sec. \ref{sec:level5}.